 See the example below:

-This chart will be shown on the Statistics tabs of the build configurations of the project where the
+This chart will be shown on Statistics tabs of the Build Configurations of the project where the

 The title above the chart.